mongodb-labs/mindexer/README.md

 ## Installation

-This tool requires python 3.x and pip installed on your system.
-To install, run the following command:
+This tool requires python 3.x and pip on your system.
+To install `mindexer`, run the following command:

 ```bash
 pip install mindexer